MachineKe/beyondtube/README.md

 ## Environment Variables

-The application requires the following environment variables to be set (see the provided `.env` file for examples):
+The application requires the following environment variables to be set (see the provided `example.env` file for examples):

 ### SMTP (Email) Configuration